dmuratov-als/shell-link-checker/README.md

 ## Version history
+#### v2.2.0
+- The missing TITLE tag is reported.
+- The Wget --exclude-domains option is not to be used (more info: it produces the same "The domain was not accepted" log message as the --include-domains option does, which we can not differentiate, and the latter is more important for us.)
+- Fixed a bug when an URLs was not correctly converted to lowercase
+- Fixed a bug with a concurrent execution of the Wget script when temporary files of the one process were read by the other.
+- Fixed a bug with the "#" symbol being percent encoded.
+- The wc, and numfmt utilities are no longer needed, and the du, and xmllint utilities are optional
+- Small code changes

 #### v2.1.1
 - Added a dialogue if existing files should be overwritten in case of a repeated script run
 - Optional dependencies, if absent, are not attempted to run